mrburke86/audio_transcription_app_typescript/documentation/technicalDesignDocumentation.md

 The application serves as a real-time interview companion that:

 -   **Listens** to interviewer questions through microphone transcription
--   **Processes** questions through advanced AI with personal context
+-   **Processes** questions through advanced AI with personal context retrieved via semantic search
 -   **Generates** perfect responses incorporating user's achievements and strategic positioning
 -   **Streams** responses in real-time for verbatim delivery
 -   **Maintains** conversation flow and context throughout the interview
+-   **Manages** comprehensive knowledge indexing with real-time status tracking and error reporting

 ### Target Use Case

 Designed for professionals in high-stakes interviews who need real-time assistance to deliver optimal responses.
 Particularly valuable for:

--   Senior sales roles and executive positions
+-   Senior sales roles and executive positions (e.g., Mid-market Account Executive at ETQ)
 -   Complex technical or strategic interviews
 -   Situations requiring sophisticated positioning and messaging
 -   Interviews where perfect articulation of achievements is critical

 ### The Bold Innovation

-This application enables users to have an AI "coach" sitting beside them during live interviews, providing expert-level responses that incorporate their full professional background and strategic context.
+This application enables users to have an AI "coach" sitting beside them during live interviews, providing expert-level responses that incorporate their full professional background and strategic context through intelligent knowledge retrieval.

 ---